GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
+> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
 >
-> ~ *Ward Cunningham*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts